khulnasoft/khulnasoft/doc/dev/background-information/security_patterns.md

 - Endpoints that can only be called by certain users (e.g. site admins)
 - User settings or organization settings

-Current forms of authorization in Sourcegraph include:
+Current forms of authorization in Khulnasoft include:

  - Site admin roles
  - Organization memberships